elimoss/wellread/README.md

 2. **Filter**: Keeps only items from the configured timeframe
 3. **Curate**: Uses OpenAI embeddings to calculate semantic similarity between article titles and topics in `topics.txt`, then ranks by relevance and limits to top N items
 4. **Summarize**: Uses Claude to generate summaries for curated items
-5. **Post**: Creates a Slack digest with each paper in a thread containing its summary
+5. **Post**: Posts each paper as a top-level Slack message with AI summary in thread, then posts overall digest summary at the end

 ## Project Structure